+Assignment Due date/ do (% of (% of

+date grade) grade)

-Assignment Due date/ do date 2 credit (% of grade) 3 credit (% of grade) SHOWING UP All sessions 40 40 Lead a centering, releasing or energizing activity Each day will include centering/grounding upon arrival, an energizer when we return from lunch, and a brief energetic release/brush-off before departure.
-For-credit participants are invited to lead at least one of these.
-At least once during the STAR week 3 3
+2 credit 3 credit

+SHOWING UP All sessions 40 40

+Lead a centering, releasing or energizing activity

+Each day will include centering/grounding upon arrival, an At least

+energizer when we return from lunch, and a brief energetic once during 3 3

+release/brush-off before departure.
+For-credit participants online

+are invited to lead at least one of these. sessions

+Reflect on STAR activities (choose 4)

+· You might

+Chaos and connection activity want to draft

+2) River of Life thoughts in 12

+3) Parts of the brain your 14

+4) Symbols of resilience circle workbook 8

+5) Stone exercise

-Assignment Due date/ do date 2 credit (% of grade) 3 credit (% of grade) Reflect on STAR activities (choose 4) 1) Chaos and connection activity 2) River of Life 3) Parts of the brain 4) Symbols of resilience circle 5) Stone exercise 6) Cycle of Violence mini-dramas 7) Peace, Mercy, Justice, Truth 8) Using the Model as Reflection Tool For each activity (choose 4 of the 8 above), complete the following prompts (with no more than 1 page, single spaced for each activity): I noticed (physical or emotional reaction in yourself and/or the group) I liked I learned I question/wonder You might want to draft thoughts in your workbook after doing each activity.
-Turn in by FEB 16 16 12 Reflect on RJ in practice Draft your answers to questions based on the Restorative Justice film(s) you viewed; add 1-2 notes based on learning from debrief with classmates.
+Assignment Due date/ do date (% of grade) 2 credit (% of grade) 3 credit 6) Cycle of Violence mini-dramas 7) Peace, Mercy, Justice, Truth 8) Using the Model as Reflection Tool (Activity reflection assignment, continued) after doing each activity.
+Turn in by Nov 30 For each activity (choose 4 of the 8 above), complete the following prompts (with no more than 1 page, single spaced for each activity): 100 30 I noticed (physical or emotional reaction in yourself and/or the group) I liked I learned I question/wonder Reflect on RJ in practice Draft your answers to questions based on the Restorative Justice film(s) you viewed; add 1-2 notes based on learning from debrief with classmates.
 (1-2 pages single-spaced) Do during RJ film discussion sessions.
-Turn in by FEB 16 7 5 20 Questions Often STAR generates more questions than answers.
+Turn in by Nov 30 5 5 20 Questions Often STAR generates more questions than answers.
 Questions are great!
 Please turn in twenty questions you carry away from STAR.
 You can write these as stream-of-consciousness, as a list, in paragraph or poetic form, as you like.
 Feel free to answer them in your lifetime, or to write 200 questions, but for this assignment, please share with me just 20 questions.
-Turn in by FEB 16 10 7
+Turn in by Nov 30 7 5